 All groups of people contribute to their society, yet certain groups of people's contributions are more likely to be studied.
 This course will examine historical information and histories of groups whose contributions have been erased.
 It will also examine what impacts a historian's ability to access these groups' contributions and the historians' willingness or desire to learn about these groups' contributions.
 Much of the content will explore women's contributions to US history.
-We will also consider other groups, such as minority religious groups, the working class and the poor, etc. Prerequisite: any 200-level course.
+We will also consider other groups, such as minority religious groups, the working class and the poor, etc. Prerequisite: Any 200-level HIST course or by instructor consent.